abhishek-kumar-code/Redfish_Public/Specification.md

 </edmx:Reference>
 ~~~

 The service's [Metadata Document](#metadata-document-request) shall include an EntityContainer that defines the top level resources and Resource Collections.
-An implementation may extend the ServiceContainer defined in the ServiceRoot schema to define OEM Singletons for the implementation's [OData Service Document](#odata-service-document-request).
+An implementation may extend the ServiceContainer defined in the ServiceRoot schema for the implementation's [OData Service Document](#odata-service-document-request).

 ~~~xml
 <edmx:DataServices>